Overloaded

 Bigger Rotations Create Smaller Engagement

-If your church sings four songs every Sunday, that’s roughly 200 song slots per year.
-A 150+ song rotation means many songs only appear once or twice annually.
-That’s not enough repetition for people to retain them.
+Too many worship ministries unintentionally overload their congregations with songs.
+Consider the math.
+If your church sings four songs every Sunday, that gives you roughly 200 song slots each year.
+If your active catalog contains more than 150 songs, many of those songs only appear once or twice annually.
+That simply is not enough repetition for people to retain them.
+Meanwhile, newer believers and first-time visitors are trying to learn an unfamiliar worship culture from scratch.

-A smaller rotation helps everyone:
+A smaller rotation benefits everyone.

-• New believers learn faster
+• New believers learn songs more quickly.

-• Visitors feel less lost
+• Visitors feel less lost.

-• Congregations sing louder
+• Congregations sing more confidently.

-• Teams rehearse more confidently
+• Teams rehearse with greater familiarity.

-So What’s a Healthy Rotation Size?
+So What Is a Healthy Rotation?

-• 30(ish) core modern worship songs
+• 30 or so core contemporary worship songs

-• 20(ish) hymns or church classics
+• 20 or so hymns and enduring church classics

-A good question to ask is:
+A far better question to ask is:

 Has our congregation fully learned this song yet?